-Does your Organisation need an Employee Rewards Programme for 2015?
+Does your Organisation need an Employee Rewards Programme?

-Does your Organisation need an Employee Rewards Programme for 2015?
+Does your Organisation need an Employee Rewards Program?

-With 2015 on our doorstep; it is the perfect time to decide whether or not your organisation needs a reward and recognition programme for your employees and, if so, which programme.
+It is now the perfect time to decide whether or not your organisation needs a reward and recognition programme for your employees and, if so, which programme.
 Programmes range from recognition, incentive, retention, performance, and sales orientated campaigns and have become an integral part of an organisations’ internal marketing and HR departmental assets.
 In this article we therefore outline the questions to ask when considering a programme for your company or specific department.

 The first step is to evaluate your organisation and staff.
 Ask questions such as: